elysiajs/documentation/docs/plugins/graphql-yoga.md

     .listen(8080)
 ```

-Accessing `/swagger` would show you a Swagger endpoint with generated endpoint from Elysia server.
+Accessing `/graphql` in the browser (GET request) would show you a GraphiQL instance for the GraphQL-enabled Elysia server.

 optional: you can install custom version of optional peer dependencies as well:
 ```bash